Karl, Prince of Leiningen (1804–1856): 1848: Brief moment of glory

 By the German revolutions of 1848–49, Leiningen had achieved much reputation as a liberal reformer and freethinker.
 He advocated the implementation of parliamentarism and openly criticized aristocracy's privileges; therefore, he was appointed Prime Minister of Revolutionary Germany by Regent (Reichsverweser) Archduke John of Austria on 6 August 1848.
 With a Catholic head of state and a Lutheran head of government, an equilibrium was reached in German dualism; moreover, Leiningen's close relations to the British Royal House were generally appreciated.
 His cabinet initially could rely on a liberal and left-wing majority in the newly established Frankfurt Parliament, however, as early as on 5 September, he resigned over the Schleswig-Holstein Question when in the First Schleswig War King Frederick William IV of Prussia unilaterally signed an armistice with Denmark at Malmö.
 The delegates of the Frankfurt assembly reacted with outrage and Leiningen, unable to assert the powers of the central authority, was forced to step down.
-He was succeeded by the Austrian politician Anton von Schmerling, who acted as Prime Minister until December.
+He was succeeded by the Austrian politician Anton von Schmerling, who acted as prime minister until December.

 Later life and death

 In 1851, Karl also resigned as president of the Adelsverein and was succeeded by Prince Hermann of Wied.
 Shortly after his half sister's daughter Victoria became engaged to Prince Frederick of Prussia, in 1855, he suffered a severe apoplectic attack.
-A second attack in November the following year was fatal, and he died at Waldleiningen Castle at the age of fifty-two, with his sister Feodora at his bedside.
+A second attack in November the following year was fatal, and he died at Waldleiningen Castle at the age of 52, with his sister Feodora at his bedside.

-Upon hearing of her half-brother's death, Queen Victoria wrote in her journal:
+Upon hearing of her half-brother's death, Queen Victoria, who referred to him by his English name Charles, wrote in her journal: